-Every predefined PressSync template is linked to a desired printing condition, i.e. a color profile (ICC or Esko) or Fogra characterization data set.
-The desired printing condition is used to extract desired (target) Lab values for the solids, and desired dot gain curves defined in an international printing standard or industrial specification.
+Every predefined PressSync template is linked to a desired printing condition, meaning a color profile (ICC or Esko) or a Fogra characterization data set.

+This desired printing condition is used to extract desired (target) Lab values for the solids, and desired dot gain curves, defined in an international printing standard or an industry specification.